-Because you fall into a vulnerable group, even if you are feeling well it is important to take steps to prevent the spread of this virus.
-Good hygiene and social distancing, are the best defences for you against COVID-19.
+Because you fall into a group that is more vulnerable to COVID-19, even if you are feeling well it is important to take steps to prevent the spread of this virus.
+Good hygiene and social distancing are the best actions for you to take in avoiding COVID-19.

 To reduce your risk, it is important to follow these prevention measures.